 What is Binding Tariff Information?

-The European Community has created the Binding Tariff Information (BTI) system as a tool to assist economic operators to obtain the correct tariff classification for goods they intend to import or export.
+The European Union (EU) has created the Binding Tariff Information (BTI) system as a tool to assist any person to obtain the correct tariff classification for goods they intend to import or export.

-Binding Tariff Information is issued on request (see BTI application form) to economic operators by the customs authorities of the Member States (see list of customs authorities).
-It is valid throughout the Community, regardless of the Member State which issued it.
+Binding Tariff Information is issued on request (please see the BTI application form by following the link below) to applicants by the customs authorities of the Member States.
+It is valid throughout the European Union, regardless of the Member State which issued it.
+BTI decisions are binding on all EU customs administrations and on the holders of such decisions and must be declared when completing customs formalities at import or export.

 The main benefit to the holder is legal certainty with regard to tariff classification.
 This is important as tariff classification is the basis for determining customs duties, export refunds and the application of other related legal provisions (e.g. import/export certificates).

-A BTI is generally valid for 6 years.
-However, in certain cases (e.g. the publication of a classification regulation, a change in the interpretation of the nomenclature at international level or any other possibility laid down by the provisions for the implementation of the Customs Code) a BTI may cease to be valid.
+A BTI is generally valid for 3 years.
+However, in certain cases a BTI may cease to be valid earlier (e.g. the publication of a classification regulation, a change in the interpretation of the customs nomenclature at international level, or any other possibility laid down by the legislation).
+Please see the legal basis for BTI decisions by following the link below.

-In such circumstances, the economic operator may request the customs authorities to allow him to continue using the BTI for a transitional period (so-called "period of grace").
+In certain circumstances, the holder of a BTI decision may request the customs authorities to allow him/her to continue using the BTI for a transitional period (a so-called "period of grace").
 Such a request will be granted provided the conditions laid down in the law are met.

-All BTIs issued by the national customs authorities are introduced into the European Binding Tariff Information database (EBTI-database) run by the European Commission.
+All BTI decisions issued by the national customs authorities are introduced into the European Binding Tariff Information database (EBTI-database) maintained by the European Commission.

 How can Binding Tariff Information (BTI) be obtained?